Gr0minet/seccomp_tuto/tp.md

 Once again, try to understand what happens.

-Last question: comment out the first two calls to printf and try again.
+Last question: comment out the first call to printf and try again.
+Is everything ok?
+Once again strace is your best friend in case you don't understand something.

 ## Filter mode